hongkongkiwi/docker-rabbitmq-configs/README.md

 See below for more detail on the configuration of the bindings and arguments for the exchanges and queues.

-## Docker compose

-To start RabbitMQ on docker

-- `docker-compose up`

-To start RabbitMQ on docker to run without logging to the current terminal session

-- `docker-compose up -d`

-To shut down RabbitMQ on docker

-- `docker-compose down -v`

-There are bash scripts in the `bin` folder to stop and remove the containers and images if you prefer.
-They both take a `--silent` flag if you don't want them to log output, eg `bin/remove --silent`.
-- bin/remove.sh - Stops and removes the rabbitmq-docker container and image
-- bin/stop.sh - will just stop the rabbitmq-docker container

-View the logs

-- `docker-compose logs rabbitmq-docker`

-To view logs and follow output

-- `docker-compose logs --follow rabbitmq-docker`

 # RabbitMQ Docker

-Build and run: `./bin/run.sh`

-To just build it: `./bin/build.sh`
+There are bash scripts in the `bin` folder to:
+- `run.sh` - This will stop and remove existing `rabbitmq-docker` images and container, then build a new image and run the container `rabbitmq-docker`
+- `build.sh` - builds the image `rabbitmq-docker` using the Dockerfile
+- `stop.sh` - stops the container `rabbitmq-docker`.
+It takes an optional `--silent` flag if you don't want it to log output, eg `bin/stop --silent`.
+- `remove.sh` - stops and removes the `rabbitmq-docker` containers and images.
+It also has an optional `--silent` flag if you don't it them to log output, eg `bin/remove --silent`.

-This loads the configuration defined in the rabbitmq folder
+The `Dockerfile` will create an image from `rabbitmq:3.7.3-management` and loads the configuration defined in the `rabbitmq` folder.

-in the Dockerfile:
 ```
 COPY ./rabbitmq/rabbitmq.conf ./etc/rabbitmq/rabbitmq.conf
 COPY ./rabbitmq/definitions.json ./etc/rabbitmq/definitions.json
 ```

+## Docker Compose

+This uses the `docker-compose.yml`, which also uses the image `rabbitmq:3.7.3-management` and loads the `definitions.json` and `rabbitmq.conf` files into the container.

+#### Docker Compose terminal commands
+- `docker-compose up` Start the RabbitMQ instance with docker-compose
+- `docker-compose up -d` Start RabbitMQ on docker to run without logging to the current terminal session
+- `docker-compose down -v` To shut down the RabbitMQ instance and remove the volumes (the `definitions.json` and `rabbitmq.conf` configuration files)
+- `docker-compose logs rabbitmq-docker` View the logs
+- `docker-compose logs --follow rabbitmq-docker` To view logs and follow output

-There are bash scripts in the `bin` folder to stop and remove the containers and images if you would rather not do this manually.
-They both take a `--silent` flag if you don't want them to log output, eg `bin/remove --silent`.
+You can also use the `bin` scripts to stop and remove the containers and images here too.
-- bin/remove.sh - Stops and removes the rabbitmq-docker container and image
+- `bin/remove.sh` - Stops and removes the rabbitmq-docker container and image
-- bin/stop.sh - will just stop the rabbitmq-docker container
+- `bin/stop.sh` - will just stop the rabbitmq-docker container

 ## Configuration

-Open the definitions.json file and replace the names of user, my_vhost, exchanges and queues with the ones you need.
+Open the `definitions.json` file and replace the names of user, vhost, exchanges, queues and bindings with the ones you need.

+It can be easier to use the RabbitMQ UI to configure these
+- Log into RabbitMQ UI at `localhost:15672` using the login `me` for username and password (the default is `guest` if you are not using the `definitions.json` file in the `rabbitmq` folder)
+- amend the configuration
+- On the `Overview` tab, click on `Export definitions` and set `Filename for download: definitions.json`, and then `Dowload broker definitions` and save them into the `rabbitmq` folder

 ## RabbitMQ UI

+### Logging in
+- Create and run the RabbitMQ instance using Docker or Docker Compose
-login at localhost:15672
+- login at `localhost:15672`

-username and password are set in the definitions.json, currently "me" and "me"
+- username and password are set in the `definitions.json`, currently "me" and "me"

+### Publishing messages

+This configuration shows you how to use exchanges and queues with three main purposes:
+- `work` the main exchange and queue that an application would consume messages from.
+- `retry` publish a message here for it to wait for the time to live before routing the message to the `work` exchange.
+This is useful if a message throws an error or cannot be consumed at the time the message is fetched from the `work` queue.
+- `dead` a place to store messages that could not be delivered or have expired their time to live on the `work` queue.

+#### The work exchange and queue

-Click on the exchanges tab to view exchanges.
-The ones defined in rabbitmq/definitions.json should be listed.
+- Click on the `Exchanges` tab to view exchanges.
+The ones defined in `rabbitmq/definitions.json` should be listed

-Publish a message on "my_exchange.worker" with routing key: "test"
+- Publish a message on `my-exchange.work` exchange with routing key: "work"

-Click on the queues tab.
+- Click on the queues tab.

-`my_queue.worker` should show a spike of activity as it received the message.

-After the time to live value (set as 10000, equivalent to 10 seconds):
+- `my-queue.work` should show a spike of activity and the message count should increase by 1 for the configured time to live value (currently set at 5 seconds).
-- The message will be considered dead
+- After the time to live has expired, the message will be considered dead
 - It will be routed to the dead letter exchange: `my-exchange.dead`
-- This places the message in the queue `my_queue.dead`
+- This places the message in the queue `my-queue.dead`

-`my_queue.dead`should show an additional message
+- `my_queue.dead`should show an additional message.
+View it by clicking on the queue, then `Get messages` -> `Get messages`

+#### The retry exchange and queue
+- Click on the `Exchanges` tab, then click on the `my-exchange.retry` exchange
-Publish a message on "my_exchange" with no routing key.
+- Publish a message on `my-exchange.retry` exchange with routing key: "work"
+- Click on the queues tab.
+The `my-queue.retry` message count should increase by 1 for the configured time to live value (currently set at 5 seconds).
+- After the time to live has expired, the message will be routed to the `my-exchange.work`
+- This places the message in the queue `my-queue.work` for the time to live, before routing to the `my-exchange.dead`, which sends it to `my-queue.dead`

+#### Un-routed messages
+- Publish a message on `my-exchange.work` without a routing key or one not defined in the configuration.
-This should be listed in the `my_queue.dead` queue
+- This should be routed to `my-queue.dead`

 Below explains how to set up these exchanges, queues and bindings.
-Either use the UI or amend the definitions.json file.

 ### The main exchange and queue